albertomontesg/davis-interactive/docs/pages/challenge.md

 In order to submit results to the interactive challenge, this framework allows to evaluate models agains a remote server.
 For remote evaluation, only the `test-dev` subset is available and the results are used for the ranking of the challenge.

 In order to participate to the challenge a registration is required.
-To register, please go to https://server.davischallenge.org and fill in the form with your information.
+To register, please go to <a href="https://server.davischallenge.org" target="_blank">https://server.davischallenge.org</a> and fill in the form with your information.
 A mail will be sent to the provided email with a user key required for the remote evaluation.
 This key should be introduced in your code in order to identify your submissions.
-See the [Usage](/user_guide/usage) guide for more details.
+See the [Usage](user_guide/usage.md) guide for more details.

 In addition, when the evaluation session has finished and a global sumary of the session has been generated, a session ID is given to the user.
 This session ID allows users to identify their run and show it in the leaderboard.

 ## Evaluation
-$\&$
-The evaluation metric used to evaluate the predicted masks is the mean of the Region similarity $\mathcal{J}$ and the Contour Accuracy $\mathcal{F}$ (more information of the metrics [here](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf)).
+The evaluation metric used to evaluate the predicted masks is the mean of the Region similarity $\mathcal{J}$ and the Contour Accuracy $\mathcal{F}$ (more information of the metrics <a href="https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf" target="_blank">here</a>).
 The time that each method takes to make a prediction is also taken into account.
 The average $\mathcal{J}\&\mathcal{F}$ for all objects and for all starting scribbles is reported in every interaction.
 We are aware that some models may hit the timeout and not reach the maximum number of interactions.
 In this case, for every sample with missing interactions, the evaluation of these particular interactions is the same as the last interaction performed with 0 time cost.

 At the end, a curve showing $\mathcal{J}\&\mathcal{F}$ as a function of Accumulated Time is generated.
-In the following example you can see an example of how the curve looks like for a baseline method [Scribble-OSVOS](https://github.com/kmaninis/Scribble-OSVOS):
+In the following example you can see an example of how the curve looks like for a baseline method  <a href="https://github.com/kmaninis/Scribble-OSVOS"target="_blank">Scribble-OSVOS</a>:

 <div style="white-space: nowrap;">